9fogel/nodejs2023Q2-service/README.md

 After application running open new terminal and enter:

-To run all tests without authorization (docker container must be running)
+To run all tests without authorization (docker container must be running with `docker-compose up` command)

 ```
 npm run test
 ```

-To run only one of all test suites (docker container must be running)
+To run only one of all test suites (docker container must be running with `docker-compose up` command)

 ```
 npm run test -- <path to suite>